 Kirk settled for a mean grin.
 "Hadn't decided yet.
 Let's say we do the meld on the weekend."
 He glanced at Chris.
 "Give us a few days to...talk more.
 For me to protect you best, we're going to need a strong bond."

-He saw Spock's jaw tighten.
-Smiled just a little.
+He saw Spock's jaw tighten and smiled just a little.

 That was for the snotty comment about Gol.